 Look For Low-Magnesium Content

 Magnesium is an electrolyte that plays a pivotal role in numerous body functions.
-However, you need to reduce your cat’s magnesium intake if it is suffering from painful bladder stones.
+However, you need to decrease your cat’s magnesium intake if it is suffering from painful bladder stones.

 Aside from phosphorus, cats with poor functioning kidneys also have a hard time filtering out excess magnesium in their system.
 When a cat’s urine contains elevated concentrations of magnesium, urine crystals develop.